david-levin11/Alaska-Snowfall-Analysis/README.md

 ## Installation Instructions

-### Step 1: Download the Repository
+### Step 1: Clone the Repository
-1. Clone the repo into a directory on your local machine using: git clone
+1. Clone the repo into a directory on your local machine using: "git clone https://github.com/david-levin11/Alaska-Snowfall-Analysis.git"

 ### Step 2: Clone Your ArcPro Conda Environment
 1. Open ArcGIS Pro and navigate to **Settings**.